S3-working-group/s3-practical-guide/S3-practical-guide.md

 Be clear on the purpose and intended outcome of each round.

-Begin each round with a different person, and change direction (clockwise or counterclockwise) to bring variation to who speaks first and last, and to the order of contributions.
+Sit in a circle, begin each round with a different person, and change direction (clockwise or counterclockwise) to bring variation to who speaks first and last, and to the order of contributions.